jmccormick2001/helloworld/README.md

 1) ./bin/aeroctl create cluster my-cluster
 at this point the cluster should be created and the operator installed.
 This can take 10 to 20 minutes depending.

-To create a cluster using the CAPI Docker provider, you specify the `--provider=docker` command line flag.
+To dfadf a cluster using the CAPI Docker provider, you specify the `--provider=docker` command line flag.

 Creating your first DB:
 1) ./bin/aeroctl create database my-db --ako my-deb-config-file